 His abstract, dream-like style was full of hidden meaning

 Undeterred by his increasing obscurity, he started to throw his energy into putting on his own exhibitions and publishing self-illustrated books, mixing art, myth and philosophy based on his vision (and visions).
-He became acquainted with the occultist, Aleister Crowley, but eventually rejected both the man and his ideas to pursue his own, unique Spare view of the world.
+He became acquainted with the occultist, Aleister Crowley but eventually rejected both the man and his ideas to pursue his own, unique Spare view of the world.

-In 1936, after years of moving around South London, he settled at 56a Walworth Road; creating a studio above the loading bay of Woolworths.
-He drew portraits of his neighbours and also taught many of them art in his evening drawing classes at the studio.
+In 1936, after years of moving around south London, he settled at 56a Walworth Road; creating a studio above the loading bay of Woolworths.
+He drew portraits of his neighbours and also taught many of them art in his evening classes at the studio.
 His local portraits remain some of his most fresh and engaging work.
 He hung his art in pubs such as the Temple Bar on Walworth Road and believed that art should be available to people cheaply.

 He became depressed and, having lost his home and studio and seen his neighbourhood flattened by bombs, he hit a low point.
 After a period of desperation he got a basement room in Brixton and, although battered and penniless, he put on a stoic face and began to work again.
 His visitors all reported that he remained a charismatic man, with real presence, charm, humour and self-assurance – something he’d only lost temporarily, during the war.

 In 1953 he was getting ready for his new show at the White Bear in Kennington and things were looking up.
 However, due to a mix up over publicity, it flopped.
-He was disappointed and started to give interviews wherever he could to drum up business, including for BBC radio in 1955.
+He was disappointed and started to give interviews, wherever he could, to drum up business, including one for BBC radio in 1955.
 His talk of magic proved controversial and complaints poured in from the listeners.
-This new notoriety might have revived his fortunes but in May 1956 Spare died after a burst appendix and other ailments had taken their toll.
+This new notoriety might have revived his fortunes but, in May 1956, Spare died after a burst appendix and other ailments had taken their toll.